 How do we prevent one career from always being the priority?

 The career-priority rotation ensures both careers get protected attention, but it only works if you audit it regularly.
 If you notice one partner’s career is prioritized more often, or their priority periods always coincide with high-demand months, realign the rotation.
-Honesty matters here – if one career is genuinely more important to both of you, acknowledge that rather than pretend the rotation makes them equal.
+Honesty matters here.
+If one career is genuinely more important to both of you, acknowledge that rather than pretend the rotation makes them equal.

 What’s the difference between healthy boundaries and controlling behavior?